 - Help people think about their relationships and how they could develop more meaningful relationships and friendships.

 - Ask organisations to review how they support people's sexuality and relationships.
 Are human rights always upheld and respected?

 - Ask how can we support people to have more meaningful relationships or friendships.

 - Question whether other professionals are acting lawfully, or do they need to be challenged?
 Remember best interests’ decisions surrounding sex need to be referred to the Court of Protection.
 No one else has the authority to take these decisions.

-You can read the new charter or watch an accessible video created by My Life My Choice on it below.
+You can read the new charter or watch an accessible video about it (below) created by My Life My Choice.